R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Background Related Work

 Replicability, in contrast, implies that an independent group can obtain the same results using artifacts they develop independently.
 Replicability studies generally involve different datasets and aim to confirm previous research results, considering the underlying system's inherent uncertainty.

 Our study examines both aspects of machine learning research for Android malware detection.
-For instance, the analysis shown in Figure~\ref{fig:hcc-best-worst} underscores reproducibility issues in prior research, even when author-provided artifacts are used, due to unaccounted randomness in published results.
-Additionally, we address dataset and methodological issues that must be resolved for a study's claims to be replicable with independently developed artifacts.
-While previous works have analyzed ML design and datasets in security~\cite{arp2022and, flood2024bad, verma2019data, sculley2018winner}, there is limited research on enhancing the replicability of ML results for malware detection.

-In this paper, we use the term reproducibility to generally encompass both computational reproducibility and replicability.
+For instance, the analysis shown in Figure~\ref{fig:hcc-best-worst} underscores reproducibility issues in prior research, even when author-provided artifacts are used, due to unaccounted variability in published results.
+Additionally, we discuss pitfalls that must be addressed for a study's claims to be replicable with independently developed artifacts.
+In this paper, we use the term reproducibility to broadly refer to both computational reproducibility and replicability.